MKesenheimer/fault-injection-library/docs/multiplexing.md

 ## Technical details
 In order to switch quickly between different voltage levels, the chip 'TS3A4751' from Texas Instruments is used.
 This chip is a 4-channel analog switch in SPST (single-pull-single-through) configuration.
-To make the analog switch easier to control and to reduce the signal lines to the analog switch, a digital demultiplexer is used ('SN74LVC1G139DCUT').
+To make the analog switch easier to control and to reduce the signal lines from the Raspberry Pi Pico to the analog switch, a digital demultiplexer is used ('SN74LVC1G139DCUT').
 Since the voltage levels are reversed after the demultiplexer, a 4-channel not-gate is used to reverse the voltage levels.

 ![](images/multiplexing/multiplexing-schematics.png)